 This Policy applies to students who are English Language Learners.
 To meet the English Language Proficiency Requirement for Robertson programs, students must provide proof of English Language Proficiency as outlined in section 2 below.
 Students will not be admitted into their program of choice until they have met the English Language Proficiency Requirement.

-This policy does not apply to Robertson’s accredited programs (PT, MLA, HCA Alberta), as the accreditation body sets the English Language Requirement for these programs.
+This policy does not apply to Robertson’s accredited programs (PT, HCA Alberta), as the accreditation body sets the English Language Requirement for these programs.
 Please refer to the accreditation requirements for required language levels and accepted standardized test types for accredited programs

 ENGLISH LANGUAGE PROFICIENCY REQUIREMENT: STANDARDIZED TEST OPTIONS